FudanSELab/LinuxFLBench/README.md

    Use scripts in `merge/` to fuse multiple candidate ranking results, and rerank with LLM.
 3. **Evaluation**
    Use scripts in `eval/` to evaluate the final results with metrics such as Recall@K and MRR.

+### Results
+All experimental results are located in the `result/` directory and can be used for reproduction.

 ## Requirements